 Further reading: Reverse Sneezing in Dogs: Is My Dog Choking?

 Foreign bodies, nasal mites, respiratory infections, and, yes, here it comes, nasal cancers could be behind severe reverse sneezing.

 Few months passed and then Bella’s mom came home to another bloody nose with blood all over the floor.
-And Bella was diagnosed with nasal cancer.
+It wasn’t until then when Bella received her diagnosis—nasal cancer.

 Always take your dog’s nose bleeds seriously.